Available colors and finishes

 These colors are created through chemical reactions with the base metal and are commonly referred to as Patinas.They are not paint or powdercoat or any other finish that uses pigment.
 There are a number of limitations to keep in mind when ordering spouts.
 First, the colors are not applied to achieve a very uniform finish; the color is burnished to expose some highlights.
 Second, in order to match finish color on a set of spouts all of the spouts must be colored at the same time.
 Finally, unless protected with an coating of some sort, the parts will weather and change color.

-I've done enough patina work that I can usually match an existing patina or finish.
+We've done enough patina work that we can usually match an existing patina or finish.
 If you'd like a custom finish please call.
-I will generally require a sample of the finish you'd like to replicate.
+A physical sample of the finish you'd like to replicate will generally be required.

 - wax coating: a light coat of a wax that creates a matte finish (not very durable)

 - epoxy coating: a coating of urethane epoxy that freezes the finish in place (probably last 10+ years)

 The wax coating won't last very long in a fountain.
 It's not meant to.
 When it deteriorates the spout color will change and respond to the elements.
 On one hand it may seem silly to offer something so ephemeral, but some of the most beautiful things in nature are transitory and ever changing.

 The epoxy, on the other hand, is fairly tough stuff.
 It's designed to seal the underlying color in place forever.
 Well … as long as possible - nothing lasts forever.
 Eventually the coating will deteriorate through a process called UV Degradation.
 How long will this take is unknown.
 We've spoken to the epoxy manufacturer and they were noticeable tight lipped about the subject.
 When it does degrade enough to become unsightly we will refinish it.
 Read the product guarantee.